rodekruis/rainfall-monitor-metnoAPI/README.md

 3. Perform 'zonal statistics' to get aggregated values per catchement area
   - Shapefile catchment area: `catchment_areas` in `settings.yml` (`Folder with (zipped) shapefile(s)`)
   - Resulting zonal statistics:  `zonal_stats_catchment` in `settings.yml` (.CSV)
+4. Aggregate predictions by the day.
+Get the total for that day (typically three days worth of data available).
+Note that the final day might be based on less than a full day.
+  - both zonal and daily aggregates stored into `csv_zonal_stats_daily`
+  - bar graph stored into `png_bar_plot_daily_by_catchment`
+  - daily aggregates for all locations stored into TIF file `tif_raw_daily`
-4. Finally, write the file into Azure's cloud storage:
+5. Finally, write all files produced into Azure's cloud storage:
-  - `could_file` in `settings.yml`
+  - `in_cloud/output_dir` in `settings.yml`

 **NOTE 1:** Running the code with the `--remove_temp` option will delete all intermediate files created and will just write the resulting CSV into the cloud storage.